 Turns out Cane Fu Fighting (sung to the tune of ‘Kung Fu Fighting’) has become a popular senior citizen exercise program throughout the nation.

 It’s clearly becoming a popular way for seniors to step and jab their way to fitness.

 “It makes you feel young.
 It gives you more energy,” said 74-year-old Kim Bogue.”

-According to an article on (yet, again) Huffington Post, Extreme Cane Fu Fighting qualifies as a regular exercise program which can also help with persistent and debilitating aches and pains, which affect over half of all seniors…
+According to an article at (yes, again) Huffington Post, Extreme Cane Fu Fighting qualifies as a regular exercise program which can also help with persistent and debilitating aches and pains, which affect over half of all seniors…

 Hey, there’s even schools where instructors can become certified to teach, uh, ‘Caneology’:

-Although I keep thinking of my Mom misusing her walker, I figure this Extreme Cane Defense stuff is a pretty good idea.
+Although I can’t help but thinking of my Mom misusing her walker, I figure this Extreme Cane Defense stuff is a pretty good idea.